Peace Corps Paul D. Coverdell Fellows Program

 50 Years of the Peace Corps at the University of Michigan

 Well after midnight on Oct.
 14, 1960, Senator John F. Kennedy arrived at the Michigan Union after a long day of campaigning for the presidency.
 Speaking from the center of the stone staircase, he challenged University of Michigan students to dedicate themselves to global peace and justice by living and working in developing nations and hundreds responded with signed petitions.
-Read more about the 50th Anniversary occurring Fall 2010 at U-M.
+Read more about the 50th Anniversary that occurred Fall 2010 at U-M.

 Traditionally, our graduate programs attract many returned Peace Corps Volunteers because of the diversity of curriculum offerings and the opportunity to explore one's interests in more depth toward a professional career.
 Through this program, SNRE can provide tuition financial assistance to as many as four Peace Corps Coverdell Fellows per year.

 At our school, Peace Corps Coverdell Fellows have opportunities to reinforce and enhance the skills learned in their fieldwork as well as strengthen their focus on environmental issues affecting various populations.

 How will this be achieved?

 - Sharing with and learning from the diversity of experiences of fellow students